stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 ### 'collections' table

 Keeps track of the collections contained in this database.
+The first entry will be a 'fake' root collection, which is used for all items which are not part of any collection.
+ 1. collectionID: primary db key
+ 2. collectionName: name of the collection
+ 3. parentCollectionID: ID of the parent collection
+ 4. libraryID: library ID (currently hardcoded to 1)
+ 5. key: collection key as provided by Zotero API
+ 6. version: version of the collection

 	[[CREATE TABLE IF NOT EXISTS collections (
 		collectionID INTEGER PRIMARY KEY,